 Mental Health in Adults

-If you have been diagnosed with a mental health problem, or are supporting someone who has, you might be looking for more information.
+If you have been diagnosed with a mental health condition, or are supporting someone who has, you might be looking for more information.
 The following links will give you detailed information about various mental health issues including anxiety, depression, bipolar and emotionally unstable personality disorders:

 Future Pathways supports in care abuse survivors.
 They help adults who were victims of historical abuse in a care setting in Scotland as children.
 Their aim is to help them lead a happier and more fulfilled life.